 The willingness to make a long-term commitment to the program.

 Completion of Algebra I or the intention to complete Algebra I by the end of your 9th-grade year;

 You MUST meet at least one of the two criteria below to be eligible for membership:

-first generation if neither parent or guardian with whom the student lives has not completed a four year college degree;
+Be a potential first-generation college student.
+A student is considered first-generation if neither parent or guardian with whom the student lives has not completed a four-year college degree;

 The student’s family meets the federal income guidelines.
 The guidelines look at both the “taxable income” (Line 43 on the IRS 1040, Line 6 on the 1040EZ, line 27 on the 1040A forms) of the parent/guardian that the student currently lives with, and the number of people in the household.
 Any student applicant that is currently in foster care is automatically income eligible.